 When you are considering activities for nursing homes, different factors come into play.
 Not only is it important to consider any physical limitations, but cognitive abilities as well.
-Thankfully, several fun and engaging activities, like games, gardening and ice cream socials, are perfect nursing home activity ideas.
-Now explore more great nursing home activities that your seniors will adore.
+Thankfully, several fun and engaging activities, such as games, gardening, and ice cream socials, are perfect for nursing home residents.

 Activities for Nursing Home Residents